LINKS PAGE

 GBE Toy Soldiers provide the serious collector of Traditional Toy Soldiers with a vast range of over 800 different figures covering the British army at home and of the empire during the period of the 1890's to 1914.
 This internationally acclaimed range of figures has had its hallmark from the beginning, the classic red & yellow boxes.
 An aspect of their work is the repair and restoration of Old Toy Soldiers they can offer an extensive spare parts service and the repair of figures, so check the website for details.

-MUNDIART Miniaturas is a Spanish company dedicated in fabricating soldiers of all armies in different sizes.
+MUNDIART Miniatures is a Spanish company dedicated in fabricating soldiers of all armies in different sizes.
 They include historical periods of samurai, Incas, Mayas, Aztecs, Medieval, Napoleonic, American, Italian, personality figures, Spanish armies, etc.

 Aleksey Gulin from St-Petersburg Russia has set up a site to show off some his new Napoleonic Era Russian Hussars.
 For information, images and the chance to buy them, go to this site